-Cladding Coatings have recently completed the external refurbishment at the site of an old Aircraft Hanger.
+Cladding Coatings have recently completed the external refurbishment at the site of an old aircraft hanger.
 The aircraft hanger in Berkshire was used to house the American b52 bombers, the same type that dropped nuclear bombs.
-The site in Greenham was popular for peace protests.
+The site in Greenham was popular for peaceful protests.

 The roof inspection revealed there was prominent cut edge corrosion on the overlapping sheets, on the roof lights and near the guttering.
-Cladding Coatings treated the Aircraft Hanger roof with their cut edge corrosion repair.
-Using Tor Elastaseal, an industry leading system, to treat the damage of the metal cladding which is then protected by our ten year guarantee.
+Cladding Coatings treated the aircraft hanger roof with their cut edge corrosion repair.
+Using Tor Elastaseal, an industry leading system, to treat the damage of the metal cladding which as a result, is protected by our ten-year guarantee.

-The Aircraft Hanger now has a new lease of life.
-Work on-site finished in May, but Cladding Coatings will be carrying out an on-site revisit in the coming months, as part of their service.
+The aircraft hanger now has a new lease of life.
+Work on-site finished in May, but Cladding Coatings will be carrying out an on-site revisit in the coming months, as part of our top quality customer service.